Paul-Borisov/nextjs-rest-to-graphql-adapter-on-page-router/README.md

 ![Running on Azure App Service](docs/images/9_running-on-azure-app-service.png "Running on Azure App Service")

+# Deploy to Azure Container Apps

+Have a look at the example in [deploy-to-azure-container.sh](deploy-to-azure-container.sh).
+- Build local docker image.
+- Push the local image to your Azure Container Registry.
+- Create an Azure Container App, for instance, using *az containerapp create**.
+- Restrict access to your public IP address.

 ## Running a standalone build locally

 The package **concurrently** does not support standalone mode of Next.js.